An impressive centrepiece for a party, this red velvet layer cake will really show someone you care.

 Our mouth-watering triple layer red velvet cake is a favourite!
-An impressive centrepiece for a party, this red velvet layer cake will really show someone you care.
+An impressive centrepiece for any party, this red velvet layer cake will really show someone you care.
 So, how do you make it?
-It’s easy – layer deep red sponges in a cool cream cheese frosting to make this delicious cake recipe.
-This recipe serves 10 people and will take only 50 mins to prepare, bake and decorate so you won’t be baking all day.
+It’s easy – layer deep red sponges with a cool cream cheese frosting to make this delicious cake recipe.
+This recipe serves 10 people and only takes 50 mins to prepare, bake and decorate so you won’t be baking all day.
 And, if you have any leftovers, you can store the cake in an airtight container in a cool, dry place.
-This recipe shows you how to make a light, cream cheese frosting too – so you won’t feel too overwhelmed.
+Also, this recipe shows you how to make a light, cream cheese frosting too – so you won’t feel too overwhelmed.

 - 60g unsalted butter or soft margarine